 An important outcome of the 2009-2010 planning grant is for Kansas to achieve a maximum number of cultural heritage institutions completing a simple disaster pocket plan for emergency response.
 Please view the models below, and draft your own institution’s pocket plan.

 - dPlan: Online disaster-planning tool for cultural and civic institutions

-- VA Museum Emergency Support Team : Information on forming a Museum Emergency Support Team (MEST) to prepare for disasters
+- VA Museum Emergency Support Team : Museum Emergency Support Team (MEST) ToolKit

 - Northeast Document Conservation Center, Preservation Leaflet 3.4: Worksheet for outlining a disaster plan : Form with equipment, supplies, housekeeping steps, and other emergency planning issues.

 - Disaster Mitigation Planning Assistance Database: Searchable database to locate experts, services, and supplies.

 - National Park Service: Directions for making an emergency cart